 The Nominating and Corporate Governance Committee utilizes a variety of methods for identifying and evaluating nominees for director.
 The Nominating and Corporate Governance Committee assesses the appropriate size of the Board of Directors, and whether any vacancies on the Board of Directors are expected due to retirement or otherwise.
-In the event that vacancies are anticipated, or otherwise arise, the Nominating and Corporate Governance Committee considers various potential candidates for director.
-Candidates may come to the attention of the Nominating and Corporate Governance Committee through current members of the Board of Directors or senior management, executive recruiting firms, stockholders or other persons.
+In the event that vacancies are anticipated, or otherwise arise, the Nominating and Corporate Governance Committee through current members of the Board of Directors or senior management, executive recruiting firms, stockholders or other persons.
 In addition, we have in the past and may from time to time again in the future engage a third-party search firm to assist in identifying potential directors.
 For example, we engaged a search firm to conduct a search on our behalf for a new director with extensive commercial and operational experience in the life sciences industry, and this search firm identified and recommended Mr. Meyers as a director candidate with the relevant experience.
-Candidates for director are evaluated at regular or special meetings of the Nominating and Corporate Governance Committee, and may be considered at any point during the year.
-The Nominating and Corporate Governance Committee will consider properly submitted stockholder recommendations for candidates for the Board of Directors.
+Candidates for directors.
+Nominees recommended by stockholders will consider properly submitted stockholder recommendations for candidates for the Board of Directors.
 Nominees recommended by stockholders will receive the same consideration that nominees of the Board receive.
-Any stockholder recommendations proposed for consideration by the Nominating and Corporate Governance Committee must provide all information requested by the Nominating and Corporate Governance Committee relating to such recommendation, including the candidate's name and qualifications for membership on the Board of Directors and should be addressed to Investor Relations at the following address:
+Any stockholder recommendations proposed for consideration by the Nominating and Corporate Governance Committee relating to such recommendation, including the candidate's name and qualifications for membership on the Board of Directors and should be addressed to Investor Relations at the following address: